 Publication Ethics,Malpractice Statement

-World Journal of Pharmaceutical Sciences follows the highest standards of publication ethics and it takes all measures necessary to prevent publication misconduct.
+International Journal of Research in Health Sciences follows the highest standards of publication ethics and it takes all measures necessary to prevent publication misconduct.

 Our editorial board does not accept any type of plagiarism.
 This means that works replicating another author’s work without acknowledging him/her shall be automatically disqualified.
-All authors submitting their papers to World Journal of Pharmaceutical Sciences affirm that their papers are their own creations and have not been copied in whole or in part from other works.
+All authors submitting their papers to International Journal of Research in Health Sciences affirm that their papers are their own creations and have not been copied in whole or in part from other works.

 Each paper is reviewed anonymously by an independent reviewer to ensure the final high standard and quality of the journal.
 If a paper is found to be deficient in any respect, it is returned to the author for rework, or it is refused.
 The communication between the reviewers and authors is managed by and conducted through the editors.